Changing Niches: Exploring Surface Pattern Design

-I recently had an AMA session with Printshop by Designhill and I'd like to share with you an in depth intake of my journey of being a watercolor artist to a surface pattern designer.
+I am here writing again because I thought I'd like to share with you an in depth intake of my journey towards exploring the world of surface pattern design.

 A LITTLE BACKGROUND OF BEING A WATERCOLOR ARTIST / DESIGNER & ILLUSTRATOR

 I have been passionate about art and design since the age of 4.
 Fast forward to a little over a decade later, I took up Interior Design in college and eventually became a professional Interior Designer myself.
-Then a decade later after that, in my early 30s, I decided to become a full time watercolor artist and found myself creating various designs for various clients both locally and internationally.
-On the side, I also do calligraphy work locally for some luxury branded clients.
-Currently, I am running a little studio at home continuously creating different designs for licensing, custom commissions as well as art collaborations.
+Then a decade later after that, in my early 30s, I transitioned into a freelance artist / designer mainly focused on watercolors and found myself engaged in various design commissions.
+I also explored different Print-On-Demand websites where I am able to see my designs applied on various merchandise.
+In addition, I also tried my hands doing calligraphy work for local events of some luxury brands.

-SO WHAT DREW ME TO TRANSITION TO SURFACE PATTERN DESIGN?
+SO WHAT DREW ME TO EXPLORE SURFACE PATTERN DESIGN?

 1. Tons and tons of research - I began typing the words "surface pattern design" on Google and voila, my eyes were fed with awe and wonder.
 From images to articles to blogs to even videos, there were literally thousands of references I checked out and took note of.
 I spent around 6 months learning different things: from the technical & aesthetic aspect and then to the marketing, selling and earning!